 Pros: Good quality screen, Built-in stand is great for TATE gaming

-Cons: Casing feels cheap and nasty, screen is smaller than its rivals
+Cons: Casing feels cheap and nasty, screen is smaller than its rivals, speakers are weak

 The Mid-Ranger: C-Force CF016XT